- Schedule of Sakura matsuri 2024

 Haradanien is a private garden only open to public in spring and autumn.
-It is little-known place and not a famous place to enjoy cherry blossoms like Heian Jingu shrine.
-It is the most popular destination among Kyoto-enthusiasts.
-It is well-kept secret place.
+It is not a famous place to enjoy cherry blossoms like Heian Jingu shrine though t is the most popular destination among Kyoto-enthusiasts.
+The well-kept secret place.

 Cherry blossom/ Sakura supreme at Haradanien原谷苑の桜

 Weeping cherry blossoms/Sidare Zakura 枝垂桜

 There are nearly 450 Sakura trees and about 250 of them are weeping cherry blossom trees.
 As reported in a video of Haradanien I’ll show you later, we always find ourselves in the midst of Sakura in Haradanien.
 In Kyoto, it is Heian Jingu shrine that the most popular site to enjoy weeping cherry blossoms as described in The Makioka Sisters, a extraordinary work of Junichiro Tanizaki.
 We can enjoy magnificent weeping blossoms there in the garden.
 We can see them outside of it.
 On the contrary, we can enjoy them in side of a huge garden.
 In Haradanien garden, cherry blossms are alive because we stroll in the sea of Sakura.
 It is said Haradanien devotee advice us “See the Sakura in Haradanien before you say farewell to the world.”